Dental care for dogs

 How to spot the common signs of dental disease

 It’s a good idea to get into the habit of regularly checking your dog’s mouth when they are calm and relaxed.
-Gently lift up their lip to get a good look at your dog’s teeth and gums.
-The gums should be a nice healthy pink, and their teeth should be fairly white, and their breath not too offensive!
+Gently lift up their lip to get a good look at their teeth and gums.
+The gums should be a healthy pink, their teeth should be fairly white and their breath not too offensive.

-Prevention is by far the best approach for helping your dog with their dental health.
-Start by making sure that your dog’s diet is healthy and wholesome.
+Prevention is by far the best approach for helping your four-legged friend with their dental health.
+Start by making sure that your dog’s diet is healthy and wholesome (more on that later).
 The next big thing is cleaning.
-Unless you take steps to clean their teeth every day, an invisible film of sticky plaque will build up on your dog’s teeth.
-This is bad because plaque will accumulate to become the hard, brown, material that we can see, which is called tartar.
-Tartar causes inflammation of the gums, gingivitis, and periodontal disease, which eventually leads to rotten teeth and tooth loss.
+Unless you take steps to clean their teeth every day, an invisible film of sticky plaque will build up on their teeth.
+This is bad because plaque will accumulate to become the icky, hard, brown, material that we can see, known as tartar.
+Tartar causes inflammation of the gums, gingivitis and periodontal disease, which eventually leads to rotten teeth and tooth loss.

-Since tartar can’t be removed by brushing it will become necessary for your dog to go to the vets for a ‘dental’ where your vet removes it whilst your dog is under general anaesthetic.
-Far better therefore to spend a few minutes each day brushing your dog’s teeth to remove the plaque before it becomes the brown cement of tartar!
+Since tartar can’t be removed by brushing, it will become necessary for your dog to go to the vets for a ‘dental’ where your vet removes it using general anesthetic.
+By spending a few minutes each day brushing your dog’s teeth, you can help remove the plaque before it gets to that point.

 “Prevention is by far the best approach for helping your dog with their dental health”

-Offering a dental chew to your dog regularly can help look after their teeth in several ways.
+Offering your dog a on a regular basis can help look after their teeth in several ways.
 Firstly, the mechanical action of chewing can help to physically shift plaque and tartar.
-In addition, chewing stimulates the release of saliva, which in turn can help to flush away bacteria and debris which would otherwise end up as plaque.
+In addition, chewing stimulates the release of saliva, which can help to flush away bacteria and debris which may otherwise end up as plaque.